krother/software-engineering-python/how_to_take_over_a_legacy_project/consequences.md

 ### Rewrite
 Imagine you have built a small Cessna airplane, but figure out what you really need is a Boeing 727.
 Nobody would say *"Oh, great, you have a pair of wings already."* It is the same with programming.

 There is nothing bad about throwing away code.
 It does not take up space and does not pollute the environment.
-If the code does not work, write it from scratch.
+If the code works, but you can't work with it reasonably, write it from scratch.
-MR: What if it works 'but only'?

 Rewriting a program happens frequently, and often it is faster than fixing the old one.
 Fred Brooks (The Mythical Man-Month, 1982, p115ff.) recommends to even plan for throwing away the first design.
 Incorporating some parts from existing code into a new design is easier than assuming all existing parts can be reused.